In this article:

 But I’m not a creative mum, I struggle to even think of ideas!

+Do you prefer a one week planned-for-you activities ideas?
 Ok, I have good news for you!

 If you remember I mentioned Jamie’s blog (HandsOnAsWeGrow) as one of the kids activity blog resource I love,